DrThomasAger/smile/README.md

 **↑**  Just **copy and paste the quick start example** above into any model now   **↑**

-The fastest way to get started is to copy and paste this into your favorite web interaface:
+The fastest way to get started is to copy and paste this into your favorite web interface:

 * ✓ Chat web interface (e.g. [https://claude.ai/](https://claude.ai/), ***Gemini***, ***DeepSeek***, ***Grok***)